Yago/catan-board/doc/en.md

 ![base](../images/base.jpg)

-When everything is cutted, you can **sand you material** for more smoothness.
+When everything is cutted, you can **sand your material** for more smoothness.

 ![sand](../images/sand.jpg)